-There are several more types of inhalants since over 1,000 items are extremely harmful to inhale.
+There are several other types of inhalants since there are over 1,000 items that are extremely harmful to inhale.
 Alternate names for inhalants include gluey, huff, and rush.

-Another type of popular inhalants are whippets, which involves inhaling the gases from aerosol cans of whipped cream.
-Nitrites are still another type of inhalants.
+Another popular type of inhalant is whippets, which involves inhaling the gases from aerosol cans of whipped cream.
+Nitrites are still another type of inhalant.
 This category includes amyl nitrite, a drug that is also known as poppers or snappers.

 Because these substances are often ordinary items, inhalants are popular among young users who do not have access to other types of substances.
 Unfortunately, these substances are also a problem for all ages.
 Recognizing the signs of inhalant abuse and seeking prompt treatment can prevent a future tragedy.

 Inhalant abuse is widespread among the young.
-A 2010 survey found that 793,000 people twelve or older tried inhalants in the previous year.
-Of these users, 68.4%, or 542,412, were under eighteen years old.
+A 2020 survey found that 212,000 people twelve or older had an inhalant abuse disorder.

 Users abuse inhalants by sniffing with their noses or inhaling them with their noses or mouths.
 Breathing in the substances deeply is a practice known as huffing.
 Choosing to abuse these types of drugs brings chemical fumes from the substances to the lungs and then into the bloodstream.
 The blood then takes the chemicals to the brain and to other parts of the body.